American frontier: Mormons and Utah

 In Missouri and Illinois, animosity between the Mormon settlers and locals grew, which would mirror those in other states such as Utah years later.
 Violence finally erupted on October 24, 1838, when militias from both sides clashed and a mass killing of Mormons in Livingston County occurred 6 days later.
 A Mormon Extermination Order was filed during these conflicts, and the Mormons were forced to scatter.
 Brigham Young, seeking to leave American jurisdiction to escape religious persecution in Illinois and Missouri, led the Mormons to the valley of the Great Salt Lake, owned at the time by Mexico but not controlled by them.
 A hundred rural Mormon settlements sprang up in what Young called "Deseret", which he ruled as a theocracy.
 It later became Utah Territory.
 Young's Salt Lake City settlement served as the hub of their network, which reached into neighboring territories as well.
 The communalism and advanced farming practices of the Mormons enabled them to succeed.
-The Mormons often sold goods to wagon trains passing through and came to terms with local Native tribes because Young decided it was cheaper to feed the Natives than fight them.
+The Mormons often sold goods to wagon trains passing through.
+After the Battle at Fort Utah in 1850, Brigham Young began to articulate an Indian policy often paraphrased as "It is cheaper to feed them than to fight them."
+However, Wakara's War and Utah's Black Hawk War demonstrate that hostilities persisted until federal and territorial leaders came to agree that the nearby Indigenous people should all be displaced to the Uinta Reservation.
 Education became a high priority to protect the beleaguered group, reduce heresy and maintain group solidarity.